kelu124/echomods/Readme.md

 * push a python lib for un0rick
 * 8bit art for icons and todos
 * source a Bion PSI-400
  * try matty on a apogee5MHz once opened
  * try matty on a ausonics75 once opened
+ * try matty on a 724A with connectors